sanketsans/sanketsans.github.io/_projects/In_The_Eyes_of_Beholder.md

 ### Notes :

-The action classification accuracy is best when combined with gaze probability / attention and performs better than other current SOTA on EGTEA dataset.
+The action classification accuracy is best when combined with gaze probability / attention on EGTEA dataset.
 When trained and tested on Epic-Kitchen, it performs on par with SOTA but not better, given that EPIC-Kitchen does not have gaze labelling.